 Slightly different are the “fruit drinks,” which, along with lemonades and oranges, include a whole range of non-carbonated drinks that, disguised in juice, boast an inscription about the content of various fruits and often a large number of vitamins.

-In reality, the proportion of juice in these products is probably extremely low, only 12% (one glass to almost nine glasses of water), and possibly lower if you find the words “flavored drink…” on the label.
+In reality, the proportion of juice in these products is probably shallow, only 12% (one glass to almost nine glasses of water), and possibly more down if you find the words “flavored drink…” on the label.

 Therefore, it is clear that if we want to “drink” fruit, juices and sweetened juices are better, while “fruit drinks” are just a little more than sweetened water.